 The 12 Steps to Living Confidently: Horizon, Risk Tolerance, and Compounding

 Investing for retirement may have a simple premise: make sure your savings are working hard, so when you stop working, you can live comfortably on your retirement income for many years to come.
 But the best way to do that differs for each person.
-Here are three factors to consider in creating your plan:
+Here are three factors to consider in creating your strategy:

 How long before you retire?
 Forty years? twenty years?
 Ten years?
 Your horizon is the amount of time before you begin drawing income from your retirement savings.
 It’s the prime period to build your retirement funds — and its length plays a role in determining how much risk you can afford to take.